-Cardinal Joseph Bernardin and Father Henri Nouwen generously gave their insight and guidance to the Open Hearts, Open Minds movement, which was inaugurated at the 1996 TEAM W: That Every Ability May Worship Conference sponsored by Pathways.org in partnership with the Archdiocese of Chicago.
-Cardinal Francis George continued the legacy with the Inclusion In Worship movement in the Archdiocese of Chicago, inaugurating the parish Inclusion Representative program.
+Cardinal Joseph Bernardin and Father Henri Nouwen generously gave their insight and guidance to the Open Hearts, Open Minds movement, which was inaugurated at the 1996 Inclusion in Worship Conference sponsored by Pathways Foundation in partnership with the Archdiocese of Chicago.
+Cardinal Francis George continued the legacy with the TEAM Belong movement in the Archdiocese of Chicago, inaugurating the parish Inclusion Representative program.
 This workbook is dedicated to their memories.